getstackhead/stackhead/Documentation/introduction/project-definition.md

 {% hint style="info" %}
 Right now, removing a single entry from the list and redeploying the project will NOT remove the user settings from the authentication file.
 {% endhint %}

+### container.registries

+The following configuration options are available inside a registry definition:

+#### username

+Username for authentication with the container registry.
+Required.

+#### password

+Password for authentication with the container registry.
+Required.

+#### url

+URL of container registry.
+If none given, it will try to authenticate with Docker Hub.

 ### container.services